vinhqdang/wiki_article_quality_prediction/pnn/README.md

 setwd ("path to PNN.R")
 source ("PNN.R")

-# at first time, you need to install package pnn
+# at first time, you will need to install package pnn
-install.package ("pnn")
+# the script will do it automatically for you

 # run everything
 # it will take a while